rabbitmq/rabbitmq-website/site/management.md

 ### <a id="login-session-timeout" class="anchor" href="#login-session-timeout">Login Session Timeout</a>

-After the user logs in, her web UI login session will expire after 8 hours by default.
+After the user logs in, the user's web UI login session will expire after 8 hours by default.
 It is possible to configure a different timeout using the `login_session_timeout` setting.